 - Make it Creamy.
 Try swirling 2-3 tablespoons of sour cream or crema, heavy cream or cream cheese into the sauce before serving for a creamy version.
 Serve up a big pan of creamy cajun shrimp pasta!
 Delicious!

-Yes, if you'd like to use cooked frozen shrimp instead of raw shrimp, be sure to thaw them out first, then tuck them into the simmering sauce a few minutes to warm them.
+- If you'd like to use cooked frozen shrimp instead of raw shrimp, be sure to thaw them out first, then tuck them into the simmering sauce a few minutes to warm them.

 I absolutely love that Mike adds Cajun seasoning to so many meals.
 I’ve grown so accustomed to Mike’s cooking that I expect bold flavors with nearly every meal.
 We’ve gotten much pickier about where we go out to eat because we crave bold flavors and heat so much.